Wall Street ends mostly flat ahead of earnings wave

 In the latest upbeat economic data, U.S. consumer confidence jumped to a 14-month high in April as more services businesses reopened on increased vaccinations and additional fiscal stimulus.

-United Parcel Service Inc (UPS.N) jumped about 10% after it topped estimates for quarterly revenue. read more
+United Parcel Service Inc jumped about 10% after it topped estimates for quarterly revenue.

-General Electric (GE.N) fell 0.6% after it disappointed investors who were expecting the industrial conglomerate to upgrade its 2021 outlook. read more
+General Electric fell 0.6% after it disappointed investors who were expecting the industrial conglomerate to upgrade its 2021 outlook.

 Declining issues outnumbered advancing ones on the NYSE by a 1.04-to-1 ratio; on Nasdaq, a 1.24-to-1 ratio favored decliners.